Toothache and dental pain relief

 Improve your tooth strength: with toothache, an important initial consideration can be the likely need for simply strengthening your teeth.
 See Nutrition and dental health and decay, remineralizing products, Herbs for strengthening teeth and gums, the upcoming page "Sunlight and vitamin D" (eg in wintertime, just taking Vitamin D has helped me with incipient tooth sensitivity), and generally all pages relating to the various tooth-friendly minerals.
 The testimonials section provides many examples of how people dramatically improved the health of their teeth and gums, often in surprisingly [to some] simple fashion.
 Improving tooth strength naturally also means avoiding any and all things that can weaken them, see Foods and drinks that can damage your teeth.
 In summary: throw at your teeth whatever you've got in terms of nutritional help while avoiding anything that harms them - including stress!

 Combat dental infections and inflammation from the inside (via diet and detox): among the many nutritional avenues available, personally I found borage oil particularly helpful, see this impressive Borage oil testimonial (listed under "Dental cavitation infections").
 Other rich sources of gamma-linolenic acid (GLA) such as evening primrose oil may be equally helpful.
+When the tooth is "far gone" and the infection has reached deep into the root or even into the jaw bone, you may find powerful help under Tooth root infection remedies.

 Follow your intuition and use whatever you have available: numerous methods for obtaining toothache relief have worked for various people (although a couple of simple things such as salt water rinses or packs, garlic, tea tree oil and of course auto-urine rinses seem to stand out as the most effective by far), so as you read the many suggestions provided under the section Natural, holistic & home dental remedies for toothache, I would advise you follow your intuition and/or whatever you happen to have available in your pantry, including combining several remedies as you feel inspired.